Zila-itc/todo-ai-workflow/.trae/rules/workflow_development.md

 ### Testing

-- Write unit tests, perform manual testing, check responsiveness & cross-browser compatibility.
+- Write unit tests, for all case 100% coverage is prefer for close to file eg. /page/a/index.tsx. so index.test.tsx check responsiveness & cross-browser compatibility.

 -----